MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-bookable-resources.md

 Characteristics represent skills and certifications that a resource possesses.
 An example can be very concrete such as a CPR certification, more general such as accounting or web development experience, or as simple as security clearance for a specific building or fluency in the Spanish language.

 A resource can have multiple characteristics.
 Once the characteristic record is created, you can add it to a resource.
+Learn more on the [setting up characteristics page](../field-service/set-up-characteristics.md).

 1. From the resource record, navigate to related entities and choose **Resource Characteristics**.